Willard High School (Ohio)

 Willard High School is a public high school in Willard, Ohio, United States.
 It is the only high school in the Willard City School District.
-Their nickname is the Crimson Flashes.
-A long time member of the Northern Ohio League (1944–2017), Willard joined the Sandusky Bay Conference in 2017.
+Athletic teams are known as the Crimson Flashes and compete as members of the Northern 10 Athletic Conference after having previously been members of the Northern Ohio League from 1944 to 2017 and the Sandusky Bay Conference from 2017 to 2026.